NCATS-Tangerine/ndex-beacon/README.md

 ```shell
 gradle build
 ```
 If the build is failing make sure you have pulled all git submodules, you may have missed the `--recursive` flag when cloning.
+If it's still failing check that you're using Gradle version 4.5 or higher, as previous versions will likely fail.

 Once the JAR file has been built you may execute it: